-- (F) Any modification of the additional conditions, under paragraphs (a)(1)(vi)(A) through (D) must be supported by a specific assessed need and justified in the person-centered service plan.
-The following requirements must be documented in the person-centered service plan: - (1) Identify a specific and individualized assessed need. - (2) Document the positive interventions and supports used prior to any modifications to the person-centered service plan. - (3) Document less intrusive methods of meeting the need that have been tried but did not work. - (4) Include a clear description of the condition that is directly proportionate to the specific assessed need. - (5) Include regulation collection and review of data to measure the ongoing effectiveness of the modification. - (6) Include established time limits for periodic reviews to determine if the modification is still necessary or can be terminated. - (7) Include the informed consent of the individual. - (8) Include an assurance that interventions and supports will cause no harm to the individual.
+Any modifications must be supported by a specific assessed need and justified in the personcentered service plan.
+The following requirements must be documented in the person-centered service plan:

+- 1. Identify a specific and individualized assessed need. - 2.
+Document the positive interventions and supports used prior to any modifications to the person-centered service plan. - 3.
+Document less intrusive methods of meeting the need that have been tried but did not work. - 4.
+Include a clear description of the condition that is directly proportionate to the specific assessed need. - 5.
+Include regular collection and review of data to measure the ongoing effectiveness of the modification. - 6.
+Include established time limits for periodic reviews to determine if the modification is still necessary or can be terminated. - 7.
+Include the informed consent of the individual. - 8.
+Include an assurance that interventions and supports will cause no harm to the individual.